 Christians object to Freemasonry’s treatment of Jesus Christ.
 He is reduced to a mere moral leader that is no different to the many leaders of all other religions.
 In stark contrast to Christianity, the fictional character Hiram Abiff and his pretended life, death and resurrection is central to Freemasonry theology.
 Christians hold that this nullifies the teaching of the Bible and undermines the preeminent position Christ holds as man’s Saviour and Lord.
-This fantasy figure and is continually presented as a fitting model and constant example of how Freemasons should conduct themselves.
+This fantasy figure is continually presented as a fitting model and constant example of how Freemasons should conduct themselves.
 A ceremonial new birth experience that Masons are said to undergo is said to be based on the mythical life, death and resurrection of Hiram Abiff!
+This whole imaginative sham makes a mockery of Christ and His impeccable life, His atoning death and victorious resurrection.
 Instead of identifying exclusively with Christ, Hiram is pushed to the fore as a preferred prototype.
 Christians reject this mythical invention.

 Christians object to how Freemasonry presents salvation.
 It is sold as a gradual process of spiritual enlightenment.
 It is portrayed as being attained by ascending through the Masonic degree system.
-According to Freemasonry salvation is found within the confines of the Lodge, not in Jesus Christ.
+According to Freemasonry, salvation is found within the confines of the Lodge, not in Jesus Christ.
 All outside of the Lodge are considered blind and ignorant.
-This is taught in their degrees.
+This is taught throughout their degrees.
 Renowned Masonic writer Albert Mackey states, “The Master Mason represents a man saved from the grave of iniquity, and raised to the faith of salvation” (Manual of the Lodge).
 The Lodge present Hiram and his fabled death, burial and resurrection as a powerful illustration of man’s salvation.
 Christians hold to the biblical concept that salvation is found exclusively in Jesus Christ and His atoning on the cross.
 Acts 4:12 says: “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.”

 Bible-believing Christians therefore reject Freemasonry as pagan, anti-Christian and spurious.